RetroDECK/ES-DE/USERGUIDE-DEV.md

 **On first application startup**

-Upon first startup, ES-DE will create its `~/.emulationstation` home directory.
+Upon first startup, ES-DE will create its `~/ES-DE` application data directory.

-On Linux this means `/home/<username>/.emulationstation`, on macOS `/Users/<username>/.emulationstation` and on Windows `C:\Users\<username>\.emulationstation` or `EmulationStation-DE\.emulationstation` depending on whether the installer release or the portable release is used.
+On Linux this means `/home/<username>/ES-DE`, on macOS `/Users/<username>/ES-DE` and on Windows `C:\Users\<username>\ES-DE` or `ES-DE\ES-DE` depending on whether the installer release or the portable release is used.

-Also on first startup the configuration file `es_settings.xml` will be generated in the ES-DE home directory, containing all the application settings at their default values.
+Also on first startup the configuration file `es_settings.xml` will be generated in the `ES-DE/settings` directory, containing all the application settings at their default values.
 Following this, a file named `es_systems.xml` will be loaded from the resources directory (which is part of the ES-DE installation).
 This file contains the game system definitions including which emulator to use per platform.
 For many systems there are also alternative emulators defined which can be applied system-wide or per game.
 How that works is explained later in this guide.
 A customized systems configuration file can also be used, as described in the next section below.

 In addition to es_systems.xml there's an `es_find_rules.xml` file that gets loaded as well and which contains rules on how to locate the emulators, i.e. how to find out where they've been installed.